 No benefits – The core benefits of KiwiSaver like Employer Contributions and Government Contributions don’t apply to under 18s – no 3% contribution match from their part-time job, and no annual $521 government contribution.
 The only benefit of KiwiSaver for under 18s was when the government used to give you a $1,000 kickstart for opening a KiwiSaver account.
 This incentive was discontinued in May 2015.

 No flexibility – Any money that goes into your child’s KiwiSaver stays in it until they buy their first home.
-And there is no guarantee that your child would want to become a homeowner when they’ve grown up – in which case the money would be locked in until they’re 65!
+And there is no guarantee that your child would want to use that money to buy a home when they’ve grown up – in which case the money would be locked in until they’re 65!
 The money cannot be used to further their education, start their own business, travel the world, or to pursue any ventures they might desire.

 KiwiSaver funds are just ordinary investment funds with restrictions